Data-Science-Squad/dssquad-website/content/about-the-project/index.md

 ---
-title: About FORECAST-HUB
+title: ABOUT FORECAST-HUB
-description: Detailed information on the FORECAST-HUB software product
+description: DETAILED INFORMATION ON THE FORECAST-HUB SOFTWARE PRODUCT
 ---

 # FORECAST-HUB #